SergeyVorobevepam/awsmvpdemo/README.md

 - Application load balancer distributes the load between services.
 Simple type - round robin.
 - Services can interact asynchronously with SQS queues.
 - Dynamo DB is used as an example of a NoSql database

+## Constraints
+- To provide access to SQS and Dynamo, you will need to create users in your account and use their access and sercet key for access. **Warning!** Do not store you credentials inside services, use can use **AWS System manager** for this purpose.